-Programme: MASTER OF SCIENCE (FOOD AND NUTRITION)
+Programme: M.Sc.
+FOOD AND NUTRITION Eligibility

-Eligibility

-A pass in any one of the following Degree Courses of B.Sc Nutrition and Dietetics, Nutrition, Food Service Management and Dietetics, Food Science and Quality Control, B.VOC- Food Processing Technology, Food Science and Nutrition, Botany, Zoology, Biochemistry, Biotechnology, Chemistry, Microbiology, Home science or Family and Community Science or an Examination accepted as equivalent thereto by the Academic Council, subject to such conditions as may be prescribed thereto are permitted to appear and qualify for the M.Sc Food and Nutrition Examination of this College after a course study of two academic years.
+any one of the following Degree Courses of pass in B.Sc Nutrition and Dietetics, Nutrition, Food Service Management and Food Science and Quality Control, B.VOC-Food Processing Technology, Food Science and Nutrition, Botany, Zoology, Biochemistry, Biotechnology, Chemistry, Microbiology, Home science Family Community Science or an Examination accepted as equivalent thereto by the Academic Council, subject to such conditions as may be prescribed thereto are permitted to appear and qualify for the M.Sc Food and Nutrition Examination of this College after a course study of two academic years.

-Programme Objectives:
+Programme Educational Objectives